 May 11, 1797 - St. Stephen's Church adopts the constitution of the Protestant Episcopal Church in Connecticut.

-July 17, 1797 - Josiah Northrup, late of Ridgefield, found dead in the morning of the 17th of July.
+July 17, 1797 - Josiah Northrup, late of Ridgefield, is found dead in the morning.
 A Fairfield County court inquest rules he died "by hanging himself on a tree with a rope, he being insane."